MasterBlaster99/Dropbox-Handler/README.md

 1 ) Login into users account

-2 ) Get Files from the particular users account
+2 ) Get Files from that particular users account

 3 ) upload files